Spomky-Labs/JoseBundle/Resources/doc/config/keys.md

 # Random Key Creation

 This bundle is able to create and rotate keys for you.
 These keys are stored in a file and served on demand.
-When expired, they are automatically re-created.
+When expired, they are updated through a dedicated console command.
 If you need, a key may have no expiration time.

 Please note that parameters `storage_path`, `ttl` and `additional_values` are common for all keys.